-Parties can appeal the Board's administrative sanction decisions before the administrative courts in Ankara.
-The parties should file an appeal case within 60 calendar days upon receipt by the parties of the reasoned decision of the Board.
-The judicial review period before the Ankara administrative court of first instance usually takes about 12 to 24 months.
+The judicial review period before the Ankara administrative courts of first instance usually takes about 12 to 24 months.
 However, it may take longer to become finalised due to (i) the characteristics and complexities of the case, and in particular, (ii) the workload of the court.
-The decisions of the administrative court of first instance of Ankara may be appealed to the High State Court within 30 calendar days upon the receipt of the final decision of the court of first instance.
-The appeal period before the High State Court also usually takes about 24 to 30 months on top of the initial repeal case.
+The decisions of the Ankara administrative courts of first instance are subject to appeal before the regional courts (appellate courts) and the High State Court.